Culture & Lifestyle | Europe | By Christine Tucker

 Shale, granite and chalk are among the main soil compositions throughout Portugal.
 Douro can be characterized by its shale and the Vinho Verde region by the granitic influence, while the Alentejo features a mixed soil type.

-For such a small country, Portugal can offer a variety of different climates form North to South.
+For such a small country, Portugal can offer a variety of different climates from North to South.
 The Portuguese take great pride in this variety, as it allows them to differentiate their wines from those produced in other countries.

 With more than 250 varieties of grapes and a wide range of appellations, Portugal will almost certainly have a wine that suits your palate.